-Singapore is well recognized as one of the most business-friendly country in the world.
+Singapore is well-recognised as one of the most business-friendly countries in the world.
 Among other factors, businesses in Singapore benefit from a clear and transparent tax regime.
 The income tax rate is also one of the lowest in the world.
 Thus, all of these factors have made Singapore a very attractive place for foreign investments.
 IRAS or Inland Revenue Authority of Singapore is the government authority responsible for assessing, collecting and administering tax in Singapore.

 Salient features of the tax system:

 The Singapore corporate tax system comes with various features for both national and international investments.
 Let’s have a look at some of them.

 Territorial tax policy

 In Singapore, there is a territorial tax policy which means that corporate tax is only levied on that part of the income which has been generated in Singapore or has been received in Singapore.
 It is great for those doing foreign investments in Singapore.

 IRAS implements a single-tier tax system in Singapore.
 Under the single-tier tax system, the amount of tax which is paid by a company on the chargeable portion of its income is regarded as the final amount of tax.
 Also, the dividends which are received by the shareholders are not a part of the tax system.
 So, any company which is doing business in Singapore as a foreign company needs to pay the tax only on its chargeable income.
 For more details, you can consult a tax filing agent such as Sprout.